custom-components/pyscript/docs/reference.rst

    def light_turned_on(**kwargs)
        log.info(f"got arguments {kwargs}")

 and all those values will simply get passed in into kwargs as a ``dict``.
-That’s the most useful form to use if you have multiple decorators, since each one passes different variables into the function (although all of them set ``trigger_type``).
+That's the most useful form to use if you have multiple decorators, since each one passes different variables into the function (although all of them set ``trigger_type``).